Final Objects

 }

-The path from Input to Final Object represents a complete transformation journey:
+The path from Input to Final Object represents a complete journey of metamorphosis:

-2. Being Classes: Transformation stages (“Here’s how I change”)
+2. Being Class: Stage of Metamorphosis (“This is how I change”)

-3. Final Object: Complete result (“Here’s what I became”)
+3. Final Object: Complete Result (“This is what I have become”)

-Users primarily care about Input (what they provide) and Final Objects (what they get back).
-The Being Classes in between are our responsibility as designers.
-It’s crucial to understand the temporal transformation of the domain well and design the mechanisms of that transformation to bridge intention and result.
+Users are primarily interested in Input (what they provide) and Final Object (what they receive).
+The Being Class in between is our responsibility as designers.
+To bridge the gap between intention and result, it is important to understand the temporal metamorphosis of the domain well and design the mechanism of that metamorphosis.

-The immanent nature that began with Input Classes, through encounters with various transcendent forces and natural transformation, finally reaches this completed form.
-There is no more “trying to become” or “intending to change.”
-Everything is complete, and the value that users truly sought is realized here.
+It is the completed form reached after the Immanence started from the Input Class met various Transcendence and underwent natural metamorphosis.
+Here, there is no longer any effort to “try to become” or intention to “try to change”.
+Everything is complete, and the value the user truly sought is realized here.
 This is the essential value of our system.